openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Rotated Rectangle](images/intrographics_rotateright.png "Drawing a rotated red rectangle")

 Remember that by default, when you pass an (x,y) position to `ofRect`, it will assume that (x,y) is the position of the upper left corner.
-If you want to rotate the rectangle around its center, you can use `ofSetRectMode(OF_RECTMODE_CENTER);` to tell openFrameworks that the (x,y) position defines the center of the rectangle.
+If you want to rotate the rectangle around its center, you can use `ofSetRectMode(OF_RECTMODE_CENTER)` to tell openFrameworks that the (x,y) position defines the center of the rectangle.
 The alternative to leave the rectangle mode as set as the upper left corner and modify your code like this:

 	// Rotated rectangle in red